-One-time Winter Olympics host, and world-class ski destination, Whistler Blackcomb shines in the summer months.
+One-time Winter Olympics host, and world-class ski destination, Whistler Blackcomb is a fantastic hiking destination in the summer and early fall.
 Located a scenic 1.5-hour drive from Vancouver, B.C., visit Whistler for the day or book a private villa, luxury hotel, or bed and breakfast and settle in.
 Abundant sunshine and long days mean there is plenty of time to golf, hike, bike, or stroll through Whistler’s charming pedestrian-friendly village during the summer season.
 If you enjoy hiking, Whistler offers extensive and varied terrain ranging from stroller and wheelchair accessible routes to more advanced alpine experiences.
 Here are five of the best hiking trails in Whistler, B.C. ranging from beginner to more advanced.

 1. Lost Lake Trail System – Beginner